 While limiting access to guns is one way to reduce gun violence, it is not the only solution.
 Nineteen prevention scholars developed the “Call to Action to Prevent Gun Violence in the United States of America.”
 The plan has been endorsed by over 200 national organizations and over 4,000 experts in public health, social and emotional wellness, and education.
 The recommendations are based on a public health model that is community based and most importantly, preventive.

 At the same time, we also need measures in place to support and protect individuals who are struggling.
 Rather than eliminating counselors and psychologists from schools, we should be adding them.
 Instead of increasing class size, we should be lowering it.
-Rather than alienate these children, we need to find ways to connect with them.
+Rather than alienate these children, we need to connect with them.

 We have a national emergency on our hands, one that is complex and difficult to fix.
 But as political commentator, writer, and television host Trevor Noah said, our country is founded on the idea that when something doesn’t work, we take the initiative to find a solution.
 That solution may not be perfect, but “trying is the thing.”